Below are frequently asked questions about the National Core Indicators (NCI) Project surveys.

-- Random groups of people who receive state services are asked for their opinions about the services they receive.
+- People who receive long-term care services are randomly selected to participate and share their opinions about services they receive.

-- Trained interviewers schedule face-to-face meetings with individuals selected for the surveys.
+- Trained interviewers from Wisconsin schedule face-to-face meetings with individuals selected for the surveys.

 - The surveys measure the performance and outcomes of services provided for these individuals and their families.